hubmapconsortium/portal-containers/containers/sprm-to-json/README.md

 # sprm-to-json

-Take SPRM output and convert it into Vitessce viewconfs.
+Take SPRM output and convert it into Vitessce JSON viewconfs.